Brighton and Hove: Waterhall downland

 To the east of Waterhall is Sweet Hill.
 The Hill has a flowery bank on its western slope, a bushy lynchet and an old dewpond site on its brow.
 The Sussex Border Path takes you north to Pangdean Bottom and the Pyecombe parish.
 Pangdean Bottom is the west of the A23 and is rented by a tenant farmer from Brighton and Hove City Council, who have owned it since 1924.
 It includes ancient chalk grassland slopes where there are still chalkland flowers and butterflies.
-In late summer, the valley's north side has one of the largest populations of autumn ladies-tresses orchid has been recorded, together with a large population of the white variety of the self heal violet.
+In late summer, the valley's north side has one of the largest populations of autumn ladies'-tresses orchid has been recorded, together with a large population of the white variety of the self heal violet.
 The scrub at the head of the valley is old and diverse, with wayfaring tree, old man's beard, honeysuckle, hazel, and gorse.

 In July 2021 the Sussex-based 'Landscapes of Freedom' group, together with Nick Hayes and Guy Shrubsole of the 'Right to Roam' network, organised a mass trespass in protest against the lack of public access to this valley and its management for game bird shooting, which has badly affected its chalk grassland wildlife.
 Over 300 people walked from Waterhall, Brighton, to Pangdean Bottom in protest.
 The public are actively discouraged from walking in the area and scrub has been allowed to grow on the pristine downland, whilst other parts have been ploughed out.

-To the north of the city boundary in this area is the Pycombe parish.
+To the north of the city boundary in this area is the Pyecombe parish.